arcrozier/final-project/DESIGN.md

 `getNextPair` is an important method that is used to retrieve the next set of images whether that be from the current `Round` or from the next: the `Round` of winners.
 In order for files to be added to the winners `Round`, they must be passed into the `selected` method.
-This method is called with the user has selected either the Right, Left, or Both button.
+This method is called when the user has selected either the Right, Left, or Both button.
 Only files that have been passed into this method will be seen again in the subsequent `Round`. `getNewFiles` is called in response to the selection of the Different Pics button.
-This method added the passed images back into the current `Round` and selected two new images.
+This method adds the passed images back into the current `Round` and selects two new images.
 If there are no other images left in the `Round`, one or both of the passed images may occur again immediately because there are no different options.

-Throughout this whole process, the `delta` variable is used to determine if the user has interacted with/changed anything, indicating to the program if progress has been made to determine its nexts action(s).
+Throughout this whole process, the `delta` variable is used to determine if the user has interacted with/changed anything, indicating to the program if progress has been made to determine its next action(s).

 `Bracket` does not keep references to any images, instead handing them directly from the current `Round` to the Window.
-This approach was chosen to allow the code to handle and access images easily in response to an updated `List` of images.
+This approach was chosen to allow the code to handle and access images easily in response to an updated `List` of images and prevents excess memory being used storing references to images the user is no longer interested in.

+Memory management was a major consideration in the development of this project.
+On the first round, it often takes a long time to load in images (especially large ones) since the entire file needs to be read into memory.
+This results in the program easily using multiple gigabytes of memory after the first round.
+However, after this, the memory usage declines as images are selected and displaying images becomes much faster.
+This was a middle ground between spending several minutes at the start loading every image into the program and resulting in at a maximum having every selected photo in memory and only loading the images when they were displayed to the user.
+Worst-case memory usage is if the user eliminates no photos in the first round, best-case is if the user eliminates half of images, resulting in at least 50% + 1 images being in memory.
+Worst-case performance happens during the entire first round but only a few seconds lag per image, after that has very good performance.

 Overall, the structure of `Bracket` was chosen to maximize efficiency and simplicity.
 Because of this structure, the amount of